berkantkz/symphony/README.md

   - Q: How about the background?
   - A: ~~Can't be changed.
 Perhaps I will add an option for it too later. if I find some time for sure.~~ **I added an option for it too!**

+---
+> *I made this thing for landscape & desktop devices.
+How about mobile view? - Eww, I hate it.*